Skip to main content

 Beyond traditional hormone replacement, peptide therapies represent a sophisticated approach to combating fatigue by stimulating the body’s own repair and regeneration systems.
 Peptides are short chains of amino acids that act as precise signaling molecules.
 Growth hormone-releasing peptides (GHRPs) are particularly effective for fatigue because they target the systems responsible for recovery and sleep.

-The primary mechanism of these peptides is to stimulate the pituitary gland to release its own (GH) in a natural, pulsatile manner.
+The primary mechanism of these peptides is to stimulate the pituitary gland to release its own growth hormone (GH) in a natural, pulsatile manner.
 GH levels decline significantly with age, and this decline is linked to poor sleep, slower recovery, and increased fatigue.
 By restoring more youthful GH patterns, these peptides can have a profound effect on energy levels.

 • Sermorelin A peptide that mimics Growth Hormone-Releasing Hormone (GHRH), directly stimulating the pituitary to produce and release GH.